m-jahn/lattice-tools/vignettes/README.md

 ### panel.beeswarm

 Panel function for beeswarm plots.
-This function builds heavily on the `beeswarm` package.
+This panel function works essentially like a stripplot, but instead of randomly scattering a variable produces a regular, grid-like pattern of points.
+Currently only the X variable is transformed.
+However, X and Y variables can be discretized optionally.

 ``` r
 # simple example